This piece is the most expensive antique button creation I've ever made.

-I personally love all things antique Art Deco.
-I've been searching for a button from this design period for such a long time.
-Every button I have found from the Art Deco period is either in really poor condition or just didn't have that Wow factor that Art Deco is so well known for.
+Every button I have found from the Art Deco period was either in really poor condition or just didn't have that wow factor that Art Deco is so well known for.
 Then I happened upon this button.
 I didn't care that it was expensive, it is in perfect condition and is the epitome of Art Deco.

 From the striking black and gold, to the symmetry of the geometric design, it's a stand alone button.